bufferapp/android-guidelines/project_style_guidelines.md

 **Fragment**

-Passing data to a fragment must be done using a reference to a EXTRA, as defined as below:
+Passing data to a fragment must be done using a reference to an EXTRA, as defined as below:

     private static final String EXTRA_NAME = "EXTRA_NAME";